iskomt/InventorySnapshot/README.md

 ## Installation

-The app is currently in development
+The app is currently in development.
+Please consider downloading (InventorySnapshot/app/release/app-release.apk)